-7.4.10 Dental Injury
+7.4.8 Dental Injury

-Dental services for members age 19 and up are not covered, except for treatment of accidental injury to natural teeth.
+Dental services are not covered, except for treatment of accidental injury to natural teeth.
 Natural teeth are teeth that grew/developed in the mouth.
 All the following are required to qualify for coverage:

 - a.
 The accidental injury must have been caused by a foreign object or was caused by acute trauma (e.g., a broken tooth resulting from biting and/or chewing is not an accidental injury) - b.
 Diagnosis is made within 6 months of the date of injury - c.
 Treatment is performed within 12 months of the date of injury - d.
 Treatment is medically necessary and is provided by a physician or dentist while the member is covered by this policy - e.
 Treatment is limited to that which will restore teeth to a functional state